omss24/sentry-heroku/README.md

-Sentry 7 running on Heroku
+Sentry 8 running on Heroku
 ========================

+With Plugins:
+sentry-slack
+sentry-github
+sentry-twilio
+sentry-gitlab
+sentry-redmine

 Using this as base repo you can easily deploy sentry on heroku